House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Mature Size: 30–60 feet tall, 30–60 feet wide

 Black Willow trees are native to Illinois and grow in wet conditions.
 They grow quickly and can live for up to 50 years.
 The tree requires pruning to keep it controlled.
-You can usually find these trees in parks and residential areas throughout the state.
+You can usually find Black Willows in parks and residential areas throughout the state.
 They serve as homes to various species of birds and pollinators.

 Unfortunately, the roots of these trees can cause damage to sewer systems.
 The trees are also vulnerable to ice damage.
 Since they are such fast growers, mindful planting is necessary with Black Willows.